Recovering from a heart attack can take several months, and it is very important not to rush your rehabilitation.

 Beta-blockers can also interact with other medicines, causing possible adverse side effects.

-Therefore, check with your GP or pharmacist before taking other medicines, including over-the-counter medication, in combination with beta-blockers.
+Therefore, check with your GP or pharmacist before taking other medicines, including OTC medication, in combination with beta-blockers.

 Statins are a type of medication used to lower your blood cholesterol level.
 This will help prevent further damage to your coronary arteries and should reduce the risk of another heart attack.